z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 ## Inclusion

 Writing software is a team endeavour.
 Letting team members be in on your work however is a personal responsibility.
-Thus it is the job of a software engineer to communicate - verbally and in written form - to keep colleagues updated as to how their work is progressing.
+Thus, it is the job of a software engineer to communicate - verbally and in written form - to keep colleagues updated as to how their work is progressing.
 Another way to say this is that an engineer needs to be inclusive towards others.

-That is a two way street.
+That is a two-way street.
 Inclusion from the organization's side is the freedom to learn of any problem, product or be part of any discussion that relates to an engineer's daily activities.
 No tasks are to come from the all powerful consciousness in the sky.
 There should be no superheroes that decide how the world runs and fix everything at will.

-A way to achieve this two way transparency is by creating a forum where engineers across teams can spar freely amongst each other.
+A way to achieve this two-way transparency is by creating a forum where engineers across teams can spar freely amongst each other.
 The conversations revolve around topics brought up by themselves that include primarily tools, processes and technologies.
-After a round table discussion, tasks are assigned for given action items and a Minutes-of-Meeting document is uploaded online for managers and other interested parties to see.
+After a round table discussion, tasks are assigned for given action items, and a Minutes-of-Meeting document is uploaded online for managers and other interested parties to see.
 The way inclusion plays a part in this practise is by allowing for open conversations, an ability for everyone to challenge the status quo and a fair treatment of every problem taken into consideration during the meeting.